 Is the Service Worth the Cost?

-However, the flexibility can also lead to confusion on channel availability.
+However, the flexibility can lead to confusion on channel availability.
 Sling also lacks robust features that you might find with a service like YouTube TV.

 Read our comparison of Sling TV vs. YouTube TV to learn how they stack up.